Did you know?

 Heaven goes by favour.
 If it went by merit, you would stay out and your dog would go in. – Mark Twain

-Developed in the 1800s by Australian stockmen to control livestock in wide open and confined areas over all sorts of terrain, the Australian Cattle Dog has been known as the Australian Heeler and the Blue Heeler.
+Developed in the 1800s by Australian stockmen to muster and move livestock in wide open and confined areas over all sorts of terrain, the Australian Cattle Dog has been known as the Australian Heeler and the Blue Heeler.
+The name heeler comes from the style of herding.
+The Aussie Cattle Dog will nip at the heels of animals to move them forward.

 This dog was originally bred to drive cattle over great distances in the tough environment of Australia.
-Although his exact ancestry is unknown, he is believed to have been created through cross breeding with various breeds including the Collie, Dalmatian, and wild Australian dingoes.
+Although his exact ancestry is unknown, he is believed to have been created through cross breeding a Blue Merle Collie and a wild Australian Dingo.

 The Australian Cattle Dog is a sturdy, strong dog with great stamina and endurance.
-His water-resistant double coat is short, smooth, and dense and comes in blue or red speckle and may have various markings.
-Muscular and powerful, this dog stands up to 20 inches tall at the shoulder and is a born worker with the agility, strength, and willingness to carry out any task.
+He is a born worker with the agility, strength, and willingness to carry out any task.
+Companion or non-working dogs will do well in a variety of dog sports, to channel his energy and focus his mind.

 Photos displayed courtesy of Lorraine Norris, Agassiz Reg’d, Ontario